Osservatorio for independent thinking: Projects and collaborations with Corporate Social Responsibility companies

-“Young Factor”, which is the result of the collaboration between the Osservatorio Permanente Giovani-Editori, the Intesa Sanpaolo and Unicredit banks, is an economic and financial literacy project held in Italy's high schools.
+“Young Factor”, which is the result of the collaboration between the Osservatorio, the Intesa Sanpaolo and Unicredit banks, is an economic and financial literacy project held in Italy's high schools.
 During ten class lessons, students are trained on ten keywords in economic and financial education chosen for the year.

 “Technology Digital Literacy” is promoted by the Osservatorio and is directly linked to the initiative “Quality Information in the Classroom”.
 The goal is to provide a path of technological literacy to high school students and their teachers.

 Since 2019, Apple has supported the Osservatorio with a new initiative aimed at teaching young people the critical thinking skills necessary in today's digital era.
 A media literacy project for the promotion of free press that guarantees democracy.

 “E-project: Ecological Literacy” is instead a three-year project held in Italian high schools aimed at raising awareness among younger generations on issues related to ecological and environmental education.

 Operational organization

-An international group of professionals with backgrounds in publishing, media, economic affairs, technology, and social sectors supports the leadership of the Osservatorio Permanente Giovani-Editori.
+An international group of professionals with backgrounds in publishing, media, economic affairs, technology, and social sectors supports the leadership of the Osservatorio.

 Under the direction of President Andrea Ceccherini, the organization also benefits from the guidance of an International Advisory Board.
 Among its members are Mario Centeno, who serves as Governor of Banco de Portugal; Klaas Knot, the current President of Nederlandsche Bank; Joachim Nagel, leading Deutsche Bundesbank as its President; Fabio Panetta, who serves as Governor of Banca d’Italia; and François Villeroy de Galhau, the current Governor of Banque de France.
 The Board’s mission is to steer the organization’s efforts to enhance economic and financial literacy on a Europe-wide scale.

 There is also an International Advisory Council consisting of Ceccherini, Tim Cook (Apple CEO), Joe Kahn (Executive Editor of The New York Times) and Emma Tucker (Editor-in-Chief of The Wall Street Journal).
 It oversees the guidelines of actions aimed at developing critical thinking among young people through tech-media literacy projects.